 One of the key assumptions is the discount rate, which is the estimated rate of long-term investment returns.
-This year the discount rate, that varies between 4.2% and 4.3% amongst the six pension funds of which Trust employees are members, is considerably higher than the rate of 1.7% used by those pension funds in 2021.
+This year the discount rate, that varies between 5.2% and 5.3% amongst the six pension funds of which Trust employees are members, is considerably higher than the rates of 4.2% to 4.3% used by those pension funds in 2022.
 Since a higher discount rate means assets will grow more rapidly in the future, this results in lower overall net liabilities.
+The impact of these changes to the discount rate assumptions have led to the elimination of the defined pension scheme liability.